If you have lost your job, you can claim unemployment insurance benefits.

 COVID-19 Pandemic Electronic Benefit Transfer (P-EBT)

 Benefits will first be made available for eligible children living in households that receive SNAP (Food Stamps) or Temporary Assistance (TA).
 Payments for SNAP or TA will begin in early June 2020.
-For families that do not receive SNAP or TA, benefits will be issued starting in late June 2020.
+For families that do not receive SNAP or TA, benefits will be issued starting in late June through September 2020.

 $420 is the maximum amount of P-EBT benefits that one child could receive for the entire March through June period.
 There is no application needed to apply for benefits.